- VW Jetta car insurance rates average $1,610 per year, $805 for a 6-month policy, or $134 per month, depending on the trim level.

 - Volkswagen Jetta vs. Toyota Corolla – With an average sticker price of $24,524 and ranging from $21,550 to $26,700, the 2023 Toyota Corolla costs $791 less than the average MSRP for the Volkswagen Jetta.
 Anticipate paying around $46 more each year for full-coverage insurance on the Toyota Corolla compared to a Jetta.

-A list of additional comparisons can be found on our insurance cost comparisons page that includes many more makes and models of vehicles.
+A list of additional comparisons can be found on our insurance cost comparisons page which includes many more makes and models of vehicles.

 VW Jetta prior model year insurance rates